Test-Time Adaptation for Visual Document Understanding: DocTTA benchmarks

 \section{DocTTA benchmarks}

 To better highlight the impact of distribution shifts and to study the methods that are robust against them, we introduce new benchmarks for VDU.
 Our benchmark datasets are constructed from existing popular and publicly-available VDU data to mimic real-world challenges.
+We have attached the training and test splits for all our benchmark datasets in the supplementary materials.